 But what is it that really makes a successful sales presentation?

-You might have seen a lot of articles out there on top templates for sales presentations, on how to dress properly, body language and all that trivial stuff.
+You might have seen a lot of articles out there on top PowerPoint templates for sales presentations, on how to dress properly, body language, and all that trivial stuff.
 Most of those facts are just secondary, compared to other priorities for your presentation.

-- Look for information about other companies they engage in business with
+- Research other companies they do business with

 Take a look at your competitors and predict how they might approach your prospects and what their weaknesses and strengths are compared to your business.